As of August 27, 2020

 - The Committee shall have the authority to form and delegate responsibilities to subcommittees as appropriate.

-- The Committee shall report to the Board at its meeting following the annual meeting of stockholders.
+- The Committee shall report to the Board after each meeting.

 Duties and Responsibilities